diesel-rs/diesel/README.md

 [![Build Status](https://travis-ci.org/sgrif/diesel.svg)](https://travis-ci.org/sgrif/diesel)
 [Documentation](http://sgrif.github.io/diesel/diesel/index.html)

 Diesel gets rid of the boilerplate for database interaction and eliminates runtime errors, without sacrificing performance.
 It takes full advantage of Rust's type system to create a low overhead query builder that "feels like Rust".

+We are not feature complete, nor do I think we've covered all use cases.
+If you've found something difficult to accomplish, please open an issue.

 Getting Started
 ---------------